 The Wadden area is a special part of the Netherlands.
 The national Delta Programme for the Wadden area defines the ambitions and measures for flood risk management in a natural Wadden area.
 A preferred strategy has been drawn up for the area.
 The extensive intertidal area in the shallow Wadden Sea (consisting of islands, mud flats, salt marshes and channels) provides a buffer against high waves from the North Sea.
 The maintenance of this buffer and dike upgrades ensure that living and working on the Wadden Islands and on the mainland on the shores of the Wadden Sea are possible.

 The entire Wadden Sea, from Den Helder to Esbjerg, is on UNESCO’s World Heritage List.
 It is one of the world’s most important wetlands and it is home to unique natural assets.

-The long intertidal zone in the shallow Wadden Sea (mudflats, salt marshes, and channels) constitutes a buffer against the high waves of the North Sea.
-Without this buffer, the flood defences along the mainland and island shores would have to be stronger and higher.
-The intertidal zone of the Wadden Sea requires additional sand in order to adapt to the rising sea level.
-If the rise in sea level accelerates, more sand will be needed, and a situation may arise in which the intertidal zone can no longer keep pace with the rising sea level, which will reduce its buffering effect.
+The extensive intertidal area in the shallow Wadden Sea (consisting of islands, mud flats, salt marshes and channels) provides a buffer against high waves from the North Sea.
+Without this buffer, the flood defences on the mainland coast and on the islands would have to be significantly stronger and higher.
+The intertidal area of the Wadden Sea needs sand and silt to follow sea level rise.
+If the sea level rises faster, more sand and silt will be needed.
+If the intertidal area can no longer keep up with the rise, the buffering effect is impaired.

 Go on to